Subtypes#

 based solely on structural characteristics.

-Declaration, Compile, and Run Time
+Declaration, Static-Analysis, and Run Time

 Nominal subtype relationships are established at declaration time (i.e.,